madebydawid/devops-labs/log-archive-tool/README.md

 - The tool should log the date and time of the archive to a file.
 `logs_archive_20240816_100648.tar.gz`

+---

 ### Scheduling the Log-Archive Tool with Cron

-To automate the log archiving at regular intervals, follow these steps:
+There is also the ability to automate the log archiving at regular intervals with `crontab`, should you wish to do that, follow these steps:

 1. **Give execute permissions to the script:**
    ```bash